 Winter storms can bring freezing rain, ice, snow, high winds, or a combination of these conditions.
 They can cause power outages that last for days, make roads and walkways very dangerous, and can affect community services.
 Planning and preparing can help you manage the impact of a winter storm and keep you and your family safe.
 A sustained power outage can have a significant impact on people who require electricity to power medical equipment, so make sure that you have a plan to take care of yourself and your family during an outage.

-For Winter storm safety tips visit:
+For additional winter safety tips visit:

 To help your children and teens prepare visit: Ready Kids